majacQ/sdk/runtime/vm/service/service.md

 Each elements of _argumentId_ may refer to an [Instance](#instance).

+If _disableBreakpoints_ is provided and set to true, any breakpoints hit as a result of this invocation are ignored, including pauses resulting from a call to `debugger()` from `dart:developer`.
+Defaults to false if not provided.

 If _targetId_ or any element of _argumentIds_ is a temporary id which has expired, then the _Expired_ [Sentinel](#sentinel) is returned.